madmaxoft/CC3D-PPM-Joystick/README.md

 # CC3D-PPM-Joystick
-Converts the CC3D board into a USB joystick, uses PPM from receiver
+Converts the OpenPilot CC3D board into a USB joystick, uses PPM from receiver

 This is an alternative firmware for a CC3D board, that allows the board to function as a PC Joystick.
 Simply plug the CC3D into a computer's USB port and plug a PPM receiver into the board's **CH1** input, and you have a working wireless joystick.